-- 1. Form a group of two people (could be a mix of undergrad and graduate) - 2.
-Extract the Bill of Material (BOM) from the Revit model (using Assemble). - 3.
-Produce an Excel spreadsheet presenting the assumed construction cost (using Assemble). - 4.
-Submit the ".rvt" file and ".xls" file containing the BOM and construction cost. - 5.
-The ability to accurately produce the BOM and construction cost will be evaluated by the instructor, including: (1) completeness of building objects captured in Assemble (50%); (2) accuracy of unit costs (20%); (3) correct use of Assemble filters and output formats (30%). - 6.
-No presentations needed: the instructor will check each team's project page on November 28.
+- 1. Extract the Bill of Material (BOM) from the Revit model (using Assemble). - 2.
+Produce an Excel spreadsheet presenting the assumed construction cost (using Assemble). - 3.
+Submit the ".rvt" file and ".xls" file containing the BOM and construction cost. - 4.
+The ability to accurately produce the BOM and construction cost will be evaluated by the instructor, including: (1) completeness of building objects captured in Assemble (50%); (2) accuracy of unit costs (20%); (3) correct use of Assemble filters and output formats (30%). - 5.
+No presentations needed.